skonkiel/earthquake-leaflet-map/README.md

 # Earthquake Map

 This project uses the Leaflet.js library to map earthquake data from the past 30 days, drawn dynamically from the USGS API.
+These map showcase the location and magnitude of recent earthquakes in the US, helping users understand earthquake activity using intuitive design choices like color and size.

 It contains two parts:
 1. Step 1, which maps the earthquake data using markers that vary based upon magnitude